bcdandurand/PSCG/README.md

 # Parallel Stabilised Column Generation (PSCG) Algorithm

-**Author: Brian C. Dandurand (2017-2019)**
+Author: Brian C. Dandurand (2017-2019)
 Postdoctoral Appointee
 Division of Mathematics and Computer Science
 Argonne National Laboratory

-This code is based on and modified from code developed by Jeffrey Christiansen, Brian Dandurand, and Fabricio Oliveira at RMIT in Melbourne Australia.
-The code implements the algorithm described in
+PSCG is a C++ implementation of the algorithm developed in

-Dandurand, B., Boland, N., Christiansen, J., Eberhard, A., Oliveira, F., "A parallelizable augmented Lagrangian method applied to large-scale nonconvex-constrained optimization problems," *Mathematical Programming A*, 1–34, 2018
+Dandurand, B., Boland, N., Christiansen, J., Eberhard, A., Oliveira, F., "A parallelizable augmented Lagrangian method applied to large-scale nonconvex-constrained optimization problems," *Mathematical Programming A*, 1–34, 2018.

+It is based on C++ code originally developed by Jeffrey Christiansen, Brian Dandurand, and Fabricio Oliveira at RMIT in Melbourne Australia.

-The developments of the above citation was funded under the Australian Research Council Project ARC DP 140100985 during 2015-2016.
+The developments in the above citation were funded under the Australian Research Council Project ARC DP 140100985 during 2015-2016.
 CIs of that projects were Prof. Andrew Eberhard (RMIT), Prof. Natashia Boland (Georgia Tech), and PI Prof. Jeffrey Linderoth (U. Wisconsin-Madison).

 Functionally, PSCG is similar to the alternating direction method of multipliers (ADMM) with the following two exceptions: